 The motorway network's first two farm shops were opened here in 2003 by Prince Charles.
 These continue to be what makes Tebay famous, especially among its devoted fanbase.
 There is now a large gift shop too, which sells products made locally.

-Tebay is one of the few sites where signage encourages vehicles to use the Rear Access, although 'no entry' signs are still used.
-The road is mainly there to serve the hotel and caravan park, which are technically built off-site as they use land which the Ministry of Transport didn't regard as part of the original service area.
-In reality the owners manage 120 acres of land, with a team of rangers looking after the local wildlife including the famous ducks.
+Tebay is one of the few sites where signage encourages customers to use the Rear Access, although 'no entry' signs are still in use.
+The back road is mainly there to serve the hotel and caravan park, which are technically built off-site as they use land which the Ministry of Transport didn't regard as part of the original service area.
+Since the government sold its interest in service areas, Tebay now forms part of a 120 acre site that its owners manage, including High Chapel farm, which supplies the service area.
+A team of rangers looking after the Tebay's wildlife, including the famous ducks.